Is “Run-To-Failure” A Cost-Effective Maintenance Approach?

 Conclusion

-While run-to-failure maintenance may be appropriate for certain low-cost, non-critical assets, it is generally not a cost-effective approach for most warehouse equipment4.
+While run-to-failure maintenance may be appropriate for certain low-cost, non-critical assets, it is generally not a cost-effective approach for most warehouse equipment.
 By implementing a CMMS like eWorkOrders, maintenance teams can take a more proactive and strategic approach to maintenance planning.
 This helps minimize equipment failures, reduce maintenance costs, and improve overall productivity and safety. eWorkOrders provides powerful tools for work order management, preventive maintenance scheduling, inventory control, and reporting to help maintenance teams optimize their operations.

 Frequently Asked Questions